dx7/i2c2/README.md

 ## Copyright

-Copyright (c) 2011-2012 Wouter de Bie.
 See LICENSE.txt for further details.